turgu1/DeepOta/README.md

-# ESPHome DeepSleep Enabled Device Code Update through OTA
+# Tool to Automate ESPHome DeepSleep Enabled Devices Update through OTA

+[NOT READY YET - IN DEVELOPMENT]

-This is a Python script to automate the update of an ESPHome device that is using DeepSleep.
+This is Python scripts to automate the update of ESPHome devices that are using DeepSleep.

+THIS DOCUMENTATION IS OUT OF DATE.
+Will be updated soon.

 The script requires the following call parameters:
   - The device name.
 The name must be related to an ESPHome-managed device.